stephaneVercouillieBMID/slate/source/workingVersion.html.md

 **code** | Always | Authorization code to later provide to the token endpoint.
 This code has a lifetime of 3 minutes.
 **state** |  | The exact value received from the client, if the parameter was present in the Authentication Request.

+#### 3.1.2.2.
+Response when user rejects the action/ chooses the wrong poke-yoke icon
+`"error_description":null,"error":"access_denied"}`

+#### 3.1.2.3.
+Cases where there is no redirection
+In some cases, it is possible that the user is not redirected automatically to your environment.
+A typical example is when the user stays inactive in our front-end (whether in the itsme App or in our OpenID webpage).

 ### 3.1.3.
 Authentication Errors
 As explained by OIDC [http://openid.net/specs/openid-connect-core-1_0.html#AuthError](http://openid.net/specs/openid-connect-core-1_0.html#AuthError), if the authentication is NOT successful, the following errors can be triggered by itsme®: